 First I would like to thank to my supervisor Erzsébet Barát for her unfading support and invaluable advice.
-My special gratitude goes to Elissa Helms for her productive feedback and for enabling me to become a part of intellectually stimulating EastBoradNet research network.
-My research benefited greatly from the comments I received on the conferences and workshops organized by EastbordNet.
+My special gratitude goes to Elissa Helms for her productive feedback and for enabling me to become a part of intellectually stimulating EastBordNet research network.
+My research benefited greatly from the comments I received on the conferences and workshops organized by EastBordNet.
 I would also like to thank to CEU Gender Studies faculty Hadley Renkin, Allaine Cerwonka, Anna Loutfi, and Eszter Timar for their comments and encouragement in the various phases of this project.

 I am indebted to Linda Peake whose generous invitation to visit the Center for Feminist Research at York University allowed me to use their rich resources and to be a part of the vibrant feminist academic community at York University.
-This research would not be possible without financial support of the Central European University.
+It is important to note that this research would not be possible without financial support of the Central European University.